Star Trek V: The Final Frontier: Development

 During the 1966–1969 Star Trek television series, William Shatner and Leonard Nimoy's lawyers drafted what Shatner termed a "favored nations clause", with the result that whatever Shatner received—e.g., a pay raise or script control—Nimoy also got and vice versa.
 Nimoy had directed Star Trek III: The Search for Spock and Star Trek IV: The Voyage Home.
 Shatner had previously directed plays and television episodes; when he signed on for The Voyage Home following a pay dispute, Shatner was promised he could direct the next film.

 Shatner conceived his idea for the film's story before he was officially given the director's job.
 His inspiration was televangelists; "They [the televangelists] were repulsive, strangely horrifying, and yet I became absolutely fascinated," he recalled.
 Shatner was intrigued that, not only did these personalities convince others God was speaking directly to them, but they became wealthy by what Shatner considered false messages.
 The televangelists formed the basis for the character Zar, later Sybok.
 Shatner's first outline was titled An Act of Love, and many of its elements—the Yosemite vacation, the abduction of Klingon, human and Romulan hostages on the failed paradise planet—survived to the final film.
-In Shatner's early draft, Kirk is overwhelmed by Zar's superior numbers of followers and Spock, McCoy and the rest of the Enterprise crew come to believe in Zar's divinity.
+In Shatner's early draft, James T. Kirk is overwhelmed by Zar's superior numbers of followers and Spock, Leonard McCoy and the rest of the Enterprise crew come to believe in Zar's divinity.
 Kirk feigns acceptance of Zar's beliefs to travel with him to the God planet, which, to Shatner, would be a desolate, fiery waste.
-When Kirk confronts "God", the image of the being transforms into that of Satan, and Kirk, Spock, and McCoy split up in their escape.
+When Kirk confronts "God", the image of the being transforms into that of Satan, and Kirk, Spock and McCoy split up in their escape.
 Kirk eludes capture but goes back to save his friends from being carried away to Hell.

-Shatner had presented his idea to studio head Frank Mancuso while filming The Voyage Home.
+Shatner had presented his idea to Paramount studio head Frank Mancuso while filming The Voyage Home.
 Mancuso liked Shatner's idea and agreed to hire a writer to draft a film treatment.
 Shatner wanted novelist Eric Van Lustbader, but negotiations between Lustbader and Paramount failed over the author's requested $1 million salary.
 Shatner dictated the story himself and gave it to Paramount's production president Ned Tanen for input.